NHSDigital/national-document-repository/lambdas/tests/e2e/README.md

 You can download the mTLS certificates used in the requests if you need to inspect them by running

-- `make download-api-certs WORKSPACE=<workspae>` — Downloads mTLS client cert and client key used in the request
+- `make download-api-certs WORKSPACE=<workspace>` — Downloads mTLS client cert and client key used in the request

 ❗ Always delete these after use and never commit them.